SilasReinagel/silasreinagel.github.io/static/liberation/C5_remove_obstacles.md

 What are the most common obstacles that you believe prevent you from choosing the things you want?

-- The Thing I Want Is Too Big
+- The thing I want is too big.
-- I Need Someone's Permission
+- I need someone's permission.
-- There's Too Little Time
+- There's too little time.
-- I Don't Know How To Do It
+- I don't know how to do it
-- People Won't Join Me
+- People won't join me.
-- Not Enough Money To Afford It
+- Not enough money to afford it
-- It Doesn't Match My Personality
+- It doesn't match my personality
-- They Won't Approve Of It
+- They won't approve of it

 How can these obstacles be tackled?